-The Retail Analytics Council is guided by the Advisory Board and Council directors.
+The Retail Analytics Council is guided by the Advisory Board and Directors.
 In addition to publishing its research, the work is further explored in executive conferences, forums, and other activities.

 THE RETAIL ANALYTICS COUNCIL’S RESEARCH FOCUS IS IN THE FOLLOWING AREAS: